 In taxing estates and trusts, all income is taxable to the fiduciary or to the beneficiaries.
 The conduit rule for taxing estates and trusts is applicable for North Carolina income tax purposes.
 Under the conduit rules regardless of who is taxed, the income retains its same character as when received by the estate or trust.
 The additions and deductions to federal taxable income of an estate or trust must be apportioned between the estate or trust and the beneficiaries based on the distributions of income made during the taxable year.
-Unless the trust instrument or will creating the estate or trust specifically provides for the distribution of certain classes of income to different beneficiaries, the apportionment of additions and deductions to the hopeficiaries in determined on the hopeficiaries. deductions to the beneficiaries is determined on the basis that each beneficiary's share of the income for regular tax purposes (from Schedule K-1, Federal Form 1041) relates to adjusted total income (from Line 17 of Federal Form 1041).
-If the trust instrument or will specifically provides for the distribution of certain classes of income to different beneficiaries, any addition or deduction directly attributable to a particular class of income must be apportioned to the beneficiary to which to a particular class of income in the papportioned to the beneficiary to which that class of income is distributed.
+Unless the trust instrument or will creating the estate or trust specifically provides for the distribution of certain classes of income to different beneficiaries, the apportionment of additions and deductions to the beneficiaries is determined on the basis that each beneficiary's share of the income for regular tax purposes (from Schedule K-1, Federal Form 1041) relates to adjusted total income (from Line 17 of Federal Form 1041).
+If the trust instrument or will specifically provides for the distribution of certain classes of income to different beneficiaries, any addition or deduction directly attributable to a particular class of income must be apportioned to the beneficiary to which that class of income is distributed.
 In apportioning the adjustments, the income for regular tax purposes must be adjusted for distributions to the beneficiary which are not reflected in the amount on Line 7.
-The adjusted total income (Line 17 of Federal Form 1041) must be adjusted (1) to exclude classes of income that are not part of the distribution to the beneficiary; (2) to include classes of income that are a part of the distribution to the beneficiary but are not included on Line 17; and (3) by any deduction treated differently for State and federal tax purposes that adjuster federal taxable income (see additions and deutitions.
-Line purposes that adjusts federal taxable income (see additions and deductions, Line 1 through 15 of Schedule A).
+The adjusted total income (Line 17 of Federal Form 1041) must be adjusted (1) to exclude classes of income that are not part of the distribution to the beneficiary; (2) to include classes of income that are a part of the distribution to the beneficiary but are not included on Line 17; and (3) by any deduction treated differently for State and federal tax purposes that adjusts federal taxable income (see additions and deductions, Line 1 through 15 of Schedule A).
 The fiduciary may elect to apportion the federal deduction for State income tax to the estate or trust except in cases where the beneficiary's total distribution from the estate or trust has not been included in his federal taxable income because it exceeded the estate's or trust's federal distributable net income.
 In such cases, the addition for State income tax must be apportioned to the beneficiary to the extent his distribution exceeds the amount included in federal taxable income because of the State income tax deduction.
 After apportioning the additions and deductions to the beneficiaries, the balance is apportioned to the fiduciary.

 Enter the full name and social security number of each beneficiary and determine the additions and deductions to be allowed to each beneficiary and to the fiduciary.
-Each beneficiary should be furnished a Schedule NC K-1 showing the applicable additions, deductions, tax credits, etc., to be reported on his North Carolina additions, tax credits, etc., to be reported of his North Carolina individual income tax return.
+Each beneficiary should be furnished a Schedule NC K-1 showing the applicable additions, deductions, tax credits, etc., to be reported on his North Carolina individual income tax return.
 A nonresident, in calculating the percentage of taxable income subject to North Carolina tax on Line 12 of Page 2 of the individual income tax return, must adjust his share of the income from North Carolina sources only by the additions and deductions attributable to the North Carolina income.
 The fiduciary's portion of the additions and deductions should be reported on Lines 2 and 4, respectively, on Page 1 of Form D-407.